What Your Facebook Posts Say About Your Mental Health

 In some cases, researchers can unearth fine-grained differences within amorphous emotions.
 Take, for instance, empathy.
 There’s long been an idea in psychology that there are two types of empathy: “Beneficial” empathy, or compassion, involves sympathizing with someone and trying to help that person.
 Meanwhile, “depleting” empathy entails feeling someone’s actual pain—and suffering yourself in the process.
 For a paper that is still undergoing peer review, another group of researchers at the University of Pennsylvania analyzed social-media language to determine how these two types of empathy are expressed.
 They found that people who demonstrate compassion tend to say things like “blessed,” “wonderful,” “prayers,” or “family.”
 Those who express depleting empathy use words like “me,” “feel,” “myself,” and “anymore.”

-This might seem like a minor distinction, but according to Lyle Ungar, one of the study’s authors, finding the difference between the two can help people in jobs that involve caring for others, such as doctors, understand when their empathy might be counterproductive.
+This might seem like a minor distinction, but according to Lyle Ungar, one of the study’s authors, finding the difference between the two can help people in jobs that involve caring for others, such as doctors, understand when their empathy might be counter-productive.
 Depleting empathy can lead to burnout.
 “I can really care about you and not suffer with you,” Ungar says.
 “I can worry that there’s poverty in Africa and donate money to charity without feeling what it’s like to have malaria.”

 Beyond common emotions, language-analysis technology might also shed light on more serious conditions.
 It might one day be used to predict psychosis in patients with bipolar disorder or schizophrenia.
 Episodes of psychosis, or losing touch with reality, can be shortened or even stopped if caught early enough, but many patients are too far gone by the time loved ones realize what’s happening.
 And it’s difficult for people going through psychosis to realize they’re in the midst of it.

-Last month, a team of researchers from Northwell Health and the Georgia Institute of Technology analyzed 52,815 Facebook posts from 51 patients who had recently experienced psychosis.
-They found that the language the patients used on Facebook was significantly different in the month preceding their psychotic relapse, compared to when they were healthy.
+Last month, researchers from Northwell Health and the Georgia Institute of Technology analyzed 52,815 Facebook posts from 51 patients who had recently experienced psychosis.
+They found that the language the patients used on Facebook was significantly different in the month preceding their psychotic relapse, compared with when they were healthy.
 As their symptoms grew worse, they were more likely to swear, or to use words related to anger or death, and they were less likely to use words associated with work, friends, or health.
 They also used first-person pronouns, a possible sign of what’s called “self-referential thinking,” the study authors write, or the tendency for people who are experiencing delusions to falsely think that strangers are talking about them.
-(In the recent loneliness study, the lonely Twitter users were also more likely to use the words “myself” or “I” than the control group.)
+(In the recent loneliness study, the lonely Twitter users were also more likely to use the words myself or I than the control group.)

 Those experiencing psychosis more frequently “friended” and tagged others on Facebook in the month before their relapse.
-It’s not so much that making new friends on Facebook is problematic, says Michael Birnbaum, an assistant professor of behavior science at Northwell Health and the lead author on the study.
+It’s not so much that making new friends on Facebook is problematic, says Michael Birnbaum, an assistant behavior-science professor at Northwell Health and lead author on the study.
 It’s that the increased activity reflects a shift in behavior in general—which could be a sign of an upcoming psychotic break.
-“It's something that they wouldn't typically do when they were in a period of relative health,” Birnbaum says.
+“It’s something that they wouldn’t typically do when they were in a period of relative health,” Birnbaum says.

 The researchers behind such studies say that eventually, these types of analyses could help flag people who are lonely or suffering, even if they can’t or won’t visit a doctor.
 “Loneliness is sort of a pathway to depression,” says Sharath Chandra Guntuku, a research scientist at the Center for Digital Health at the University of Pennsylvania, and the lead author on the loneliness study, “so we wanted to see if we can look at loneliness instead of letting it progress all the way to depression.”
-Eventually, people feeling lonely or showing other signs of mental distress could be served a chat screen with a real person to talk to, for instance, or be suggested some meet-up groups in their area.
+Eventually, people feeling lonely or showing other signs of mental distress could be served a chat screen with a real person to talk to, for instance, or given suggestions for some meet-up groups in their area.

 What’s still unclear is if any of these findings can be used to get real, psychiatric help to patients in real time.
-Paul Appelbaum, a professor and expert on psychiatry ethics at Columbia University—and the father of one of my colleagues—says it’s an “open secret” that clinicians in psychiatric emergency rooms will look up patients online if they have concerns about their potential to harm themselves or others, especially if the patient isn’t very forthcoming.
+Paul Appelbaum, a professor of and an expert on psychiatry ethics at Columbia University—and the father of one of my colleagues—says it’s an “open secret” that clinicians in psychiatric emergency rooms will look up patients online if they have concerns about their potential to harm themselves or others, especially if the patient isn’t very forthcoming.
 But that process consists essentially of one-off Facebook stalking, not an in-depth linguistic analysis.

 Birnbaum imagines a future in which his severely mentally ill patients might give him access to their digital footprint—including wearables, Facebook, and wherever else they live their lives online—so that he and his team could intervene if they begin to see signs of a psychotic relapse.
 “We know the earlier we intervene, the better the outcome,” Birnbaum says.

-Anything involving doctors prying into their patients’ online lives could only be done with patient consent, most experts agree.
-There are real, unresolved issues that will come up if any of this ever comes to fruition, such as what happens if a patient revokes consent during a psychotic relapse, or how much social-media evidence can be weighed in hospitalization decisions, or even whether social media, with its jokes and memes and grandstanding, is a good mirror for anyone’s real mental state at all.
-Long before any of this happens, Birnbaum says organizations the American Psychiatric Association should determine what the ethics and best practices are around monitoring patients’ social-media posts, so that patients’ rights can be protected even as their health is safeguarded.
+Anything involving doctors prying into their patients’ online lives could be done only with patient consent, most experts agree.
+Real, unresolved issues will come up if any of this ever comes to fruition, such as what happens if a patient revokes consent during a psychotic relapse, or how much social-media evidence can be weighed in hospitalization decisions, or even whether social media, with its jokes and memes and grandstanding, is a good mirror for anyone’s real mental state at all.
+Long before any of this happens, Birnbaum says, organizations such as the American Psychiatric Association should determine what the ethics and best practices are around monitoring patients’ social-media posts, so that patients’ rights can be protected even as their health is safeguarded.

 That likely won’t be necessary for many years.
 Several experts I spoke with said they don’t know of any psychologists who monitor patients’ social-media data in a systematic way.
-And there’s no one algorithm that currently works well enough to accurately predict mental-health issues for an entire practice’s worth of patients based on social-media posts alone.
+And no one algorithm currently works well enough to accurately predict mental-health issues for an entire practice’s worth of patients based on social-media posts alone.
 (What would a hypothetical intervention even look like?
 A midnight drop-by with a sedative?)

-One particularly cringeworthy example came in 2014, when an app made by a British charity meant to predict suicide risk from the use of phrases like “help me” on Twitter was swiftly pulled after it was overrun by trolls and false positives.
-(E.g., “Someone help me understand why the bus is always late.”)
+One particularly cringeworthy example came in 2014, when an app made by a British charity meant to predict suicide risk from the use of phrases such as help me on Twitter was swiftly pulled after it was overrun by trolls and false positives (for example, “Someone help me understand why the bus is always late”).
 This type of technology, while promising, says Mike Conway, a professor at the University of Utah School of Medicine, “is not ready for prime time.”

 The day that it is, our doctors might deduce a lot about our mental states from our random updates.
 And so will we.
 In fact, the most important beneficiary of this kind of technology could be the average social-media user.
-It’s rare that in any given tweet, you’d admit, “I’m lonely.”
-Instead, looking at all of your online missives over time could provide clues to your deepest subconscious urges, like a modern-day Rorschach painted with your own words
+It’s rare that in any given tweet you’d admit, “I’m lonely.”
+Instead, looking at all of your online missives over time could provide clues to your deepest subconscious urges, like a modern-day Rorschach painted with your own words.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.